Disaster risk reduction & disaster risk management

 Hazard and risk information may be used to inform a broad range of activities to reduce risk, from improving building codes and designing risk reduction measures (such as flood and storm surge protection), to carrying out macro-level assessments of the risks to different types of buildings (for prioritizing investment in reconstruction and retrofitting, for example).
 See a related story: 4 ways to reduce disproportionate flood risk and build resilience for all communities.

 An understanding of the geographic area affected, along with the intensity and frequency of different hazard events, is critical for planning evacuation routes, creating shelters, and running preparedness drills.
 Providing a measure of the impact of different hazard events—potential number of damaged buildings, fatalities and injuries, secondary hazards—makes it possible to establish detailed and realistic plans for better response to disasters, which can ultimately reduce the severity of adverse natural events.
-See a related story: Indian cities prepare for floods with predictive technology.
+See a related story: Indian cities prepare for floods with predictive technology and on SIMEX as a preparedness activity.

 Disaster risk analysis was born out of the financial and insurance sector’s need to quantify the risk of comparatively rare high-impact natural hazard events.
 As governments increasingly seek to manage their sovereign financial risk or support programs that manage individual financial risks (e.g., micro-insurance or household earthquake insurance).
 See a related story: Micro insurance company’s evacuation insurance against disasters.